Edible tree fruits, nuts, and leaves

 - Tangerine.
 C. reticulata.
 Florence More Hall, Mayfield Ave. side.
 The Knoll, south side.

 Japanese persimmon.
 Diospyros kaki.
 We have both the fuyu and hachiya varieties of persimmon.
 Fuyu is the firm fruited form eaten like an apple, growing at the Rains complex.
 The Hachiya type is astringent when unripe, and must be eaten when soft; it grows behind the Bookstore.

 - Maidenhair tree.
 Ginkgo biloba.

 - Blue elderberry.
-Sambucus mexicana.
+Sambucus nigra subsp. caerulea.
 Particular caution is required using elderberry.
 The leaves, bark, buds, and sometimes berries have caused poisonings.
 Species with red or white berries should be avoided.

 - Sugar maple.
 Acer saccharum.